 “Social media is a form of genuine communication and informal learning, which is how most of us learn most of the time.
 It’s the hokey-cokey, I’m in, I’m out and I shake it all about!”

 There is an interesting post by Sahana Chattopadhyay on “11 differences between a MOOC and an Online Course”.
-Her useful post made me react in sharing with her and other learning pals the brilliant post of Anne Marie McEwan.
-She said that the acronym MOOCs can stand for something much more useful and meaningful than the widespread sense of the acronym MOOC.
+Her useful post made me react in sharing with her and other learning pals the brilliant post of Anne Marie Rattray.
+She said that the acronym MOOCs could stand for something much more useful and meaningful than the acronym MOOC’s widespread sense.

 “MOOCs move on?

 What the MOOC explosion says to me is that despite our lack of time, we are using social technologies to educate ourselves.
 And this of course is good news.

 But I think the real opportunity for self-driven learning is in the ‘C’ bit of MOOC, ‘c’ for conversation and connecting as well as courses.
 It is also in the ‘M’ bit.
 My vision is for Mentored Open Online Conversations supported by mentors, coaches, facilitators and — most importantly — each other.”